TampaHackerspace/amazon-dash/README.md

   4. Follow instructions but do NOT select a product
   5. Disable Dash notifications on your phone
     1. Amazon App > Menu > Notifications > Dash Button Updates
-3. Get MAC address of button on network.
-I have not yet written a script for this so looking on the wireless router pages is a good start.

 ## Operation